Dee68/pp5/README.md

 - Used to host static and media files for this project and IAM for the permissions based roles for accessing the S3 buckets.

 ### Django-Crispy-Forms
-- Used to style the forms in this project.
+- Used to style some of the forms in this project.

 [Back to Top of page](#contents)